Viareggio train derailment: Aftermath

 A state of emergency was declared by local authorities.
 Around 1,000 residents of Viareggio were evacuated from their homes as a result of the accident.
 Italian Prime Minister Silvio Berlusconi visited Viareggio "to take control of the situation", but he received boos and cries of "go home".
-Dr. Enrico Petri, an eyewitness and local hospital physician, said that 36 people had been taken to Versilia Hospital in Viareggio suffering from 80–90% burns.
+Dr. Enrico Petri, an eyewitness and local hospital physician, said that 36 people had been taken to Versilia Hospital in Viareggio suffering from 80 to 90% burns.
 He compared the aftermath to a terrorist attack.
 The accident left around 100 people homeless.
 The accident resulted in the disruption of rail services between Rome and Genoa.
 Viareggio railway station was partially reopened on 3 July 2009.

 Cause

 The Direzione Generale per le Investigazioni Ferroviarie, a section of the Italian Minister of Infrastructure and Transport opened an investigation into the cause of the accident.
 Italian police said that the accident may have been caused by damaged tracks or a problem with the brakes on the train.
 Italian union CGIL is reported to have blamed the decrepit state of the rolling stock; the maintenance of the wagon was the responsibility of GATX.
 The failure of an axle on the wagon that derailed is being investigated as a possible cause.

 Pending the official conclusions of the commissions of inquiry the probable cause of the accident is attributable to structural failure of an axle of the carriage of the first tank wagon derailed.
 Italian Transport Minister Altero Matteoli informed the Italian Parliament on 1 July that a defective axle may have caused the accident.

 On 29 July 2009, an Extraordinary Network Meeting of the Network of National Safety Authorities was held.
 It invited members to disseminate information related to problems related to Type A Axles to railway operators, owners and keepers of freight wagons.